 After ‘retirement’ Alan taught on the Trinity Access Programmes.in a volunteer capacity, helping to provide academic advice to students.
 Among his current interests are the individual in society and improving the quality of life for all.
 He is committed to end of life choice and supporting the campaign for Voluntary Assisted Dying.

 Niamh is a technologist specialising in analytics and digital transformation in large multinationals.
 As a Volunteer Technologist she has lent her expertise to charities working with migrants, older people, people experiencing homelessness, people with addiction issues and people working in the sex industry.
-She is a Volunteer Solution Architect with the Irish Red Cross, managing their pledging platform, and is a founding member of Dublin 8 Refugee Community Sponsorship Group.
+Niamh was a Volunteer Solution Architect with the Irish Red Cross for 7 years, managing volunteers that created the Irish Red Cross pledging platform.
+Niamh is a founding member of Dublin 8 Refugee Community Sponsorship Group and Dublin City of Sanctuary Business & Enterprise Program.

 Judith has been a body orientated psychotherapist and massage therapist for 35+ years and she has supported many terminally ill clients and their families,.
 She is also a fully qualified funeral celebrant and a recent Tedx speaker.
 During the recent pandemic, Judith put her energy into producing an end of life planning guide www.beprepared.ie which draws on her extensive experience in helping families through emotional times.